 Eva Zanardi, Director of Communication and Emilio Cavallini

 Believe it or not, Emilio neither listens to music, nor drinks wine to achieve his visions—controlled arrays of concentric lenses, through which a viewer loses him or herself.
-Once he starts spinning, pulling, and stretching the yarn he custom makes himself, there’s no stopping him—sometimes for weeks.
+However, once he starts spinning, pulling, and stretching the yarn he custom makes himself, there’s no stopping him—sometimes for weeks.
 “Nothing is left to chance.
 I plan, sketch, and know the exact outcome of every piece,” and yet, as orderly as they appear, fractals, on Euclidean terms, ‘are the architecture of Chaos, that is the conformation rupture of a surface, around a fragment and the complexity of constellations of fragments, in the context of an expansion and repetition of form in the infinite’ (Barzini 184)*.

 Perfect Bifurcation Flamed Abstract Diagram, 1980